Invariant Grassmannians and a K3 surface with an action of order 192*2: Preliminaries on representation theory

 \section{Preliminaries on representation theory}

 In this section we recall some facts about representation theory and character theory for the readers who are not familiar with these notions.
 In particular, we fix some definitions and notations for the rest of the paper, and we state the relevant results we use throughout.
-In this paper we work over algebraically closed fields of characteristic zero, mainly $\mathbb{C}$, and all groups are supposed to be finite.
+In this paper we work over algebraically closed fields of characteristic zero, mainly $\mathbb{C}$, all groups are supposed to be finite and all vector spaces are of finite dimension.